 Just the legal bills were astronomical.
-My lawyer was charging $250/hour, and we had so many full-day hearings as well as the legal preparation for those hearings.
+My lawyer was charging $250/hour, and we had so many full-day hearings and the legal preparation for those hearings.
 I would be getting legal bills in the range of $15-20k/month from his firm.

-I'm not sure of the exact number, but I remember doing a mental calculation of the significant expenses, and at the end of the 13-month divorce proceeding, my legal fees were over $300k.
-I was also required to pay my ex $100k (within 30 days of the divorce decree) to offset some of her lawyer costs as well.
+I'm not sure of the exact number.
+Still, I remember doing a mental calculation of the significant expenses, and at the end of the 13-month divorce proceeding, my legal fees were over $300k.
+I was also required to pay my ex $100k (within 30 days of the divorce decree) to offset some of her lawyer costs.

 This does not even touch on the actual marital assets that had to be divided, alimony, and child support.
 The final expenses pushed everything into the 7 figure range.